kenaycock/Generic-IVC-Filter/Preliminary_FEA/Static_vs_Dynamic/README.md

 <br><br>
-*If the boundary conditions are tweaked slightly, both the static and the dynamic simulations converge*
+*If the boundary conditions are tweaked slightly, both the static and the dynamic simulations converge:*

 **Boundary conditions during Valsalva:**
   - Hub: **translation constrained in 'x', 'y' and 'z' directions.**